ohhNFT/fund/PROPOSAL.md

 We are proposing to upload the code for the OhhFund contract to Stargaze Mainnet.

-The source code is available at: https://github.com/OhhNFT/kickstarter
+The source code is available at: https://github.com/OhhNFT/fund

 ## Usecase

-OhhFund allows projects, communities and any other organization to raise funds in a way similar to the Kickstarter platform (hence the contract's internal name).
+OhhFund allows projects, communities and any other organization to raise funds in a way similar to the Kickstarter platform.

 ## Starting a campaign